MockServer

 Recording service requests with MockServer Proxy

-Verifying Request
+Verifying Requests

 MockServer can verify proxied service requests, as follows: